Noora-Alhajeri/CV703-FoodGen/README.md

-Food Image Captioning Pipeline
+# 🍽️ Food Image Captioning Pipeline
 This project implements a pipeline for generating, refining, and evaluating captions for food images using vision-language models.
 It combines the strengths of InstructBLIP, CLIP, and LLaMA to produce human-aligned, high-quality descriptions in domain-specific settings like food imagery.

-🚀 Pipeline Overview
+## 🚀Pipeline Overview
 1. Baseline Caption Generation
 Model: Salesforce/instructblip-flan-t5-xl